 Publications and Research (click link for selected work): I have co-edited a number of academic books in the areas of compassionate love and of psycho-social aspects of health.
 Articles include work on the doctor-patient relationship, a qualitative study of compassionate love in Christian monks, a publication on the methodology of self-report in the social sciences, and an article on the complex nature of time in clinical medicine.
 I developed a scale of Daily Spiritual Experiences (the DSES) that is being widely used in studies worldwide (see www.dsescale.org ).
 It has been translated into over 40 languages and has been used in over 250 published studies to date, with hundreds of studies ongoing internationally.
 I continue to be involved as co-investigator on a variety of research projects and advise researchers.
 I recently wrote a book designed for practical personal and professional use, “Spiritual Connection in Daily Life.”

 Other Interests: Always having a keen interest in the arts, over the years I have studied drawing at the University of Iowa, Belfast Institute of Technology, and the Art Institute in Kalamazoo, Michigan.
 I particularly enjoy drawing pen and wash drawings of faces and studies of animals, plants and natural objects.
 I designed and painted a large hanging mural for a public space in Ireland and did the cover art for The Science of Compassionate Love, and Spiritual Connection in Daily Life.
+People have purchased prints of my work.
 While in medical school I studied creative writing at the University of Iowa Writers workshop.